stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 35 Character Points<br>**Prerequisites:** 6th Level Spells and Pact of the Talisman
-While someone else is wearing your talisman, you can use 2 Actions to teleport to the unoccupied space closest to them, provided the two of you are on the same plane of existence.
-The wearer of your talisman can do the same thing, using 2 Actions to teleport to you.
-The teleportation can be used a number of times equal to your spellcasting attribute modifier, and all expended uses are restored when you finish a long rest.
+While someone else is wearing your talisman, you can use 2 actions to teleport to the unoccupied space closest to them, provided the two of you are on the same plane of existence.
+The wearer of your talisman can do the same thing, using 2 actions to teleport to you.
+The teleportation can be used a number of times equal to your spellcasting attribute modifier and all expended uses are restored when you finish a long rest.

 ### Lifedrinker

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 35 Character Points<br>**Prerequisites:** 6th Level Spells and Pact of the Blade
-When you hit a creature with your pact weapon, you gain temporary stamina equal to your spellcasting attribute modifier (minimum 1).
+When you hit a creature with your pact weapon, you gain temporary Stamina equal to your spellcasting attribute modifier.

 ### Shroud of Shadow